-A letter of recommendation for college is a document endorsing a potential student’s qualities and skills that accompanies a college application.
-You can often refer to the school’s admissions website or even reach out to the admissions department to discover what information your letter should contain and how it should be submitted, such as a handwritten letter or via email.
+A letter of recommendation for college is a document endorsing a potential student's qualities and skills that accompanies a college application.
+You can often refer to the school's admissions website or even reach out to the admissions department to discover what information your letter should contain and how you can submit it, such as a handwritten letter or via email.
 You can use this information to properly request a letter of recommendation from your teacher, academic advisor, coach, employer, mentor or another reference you want to write your recommendation.

 How to request a letter of recommendation